1. Who is the controller of my personal data?

-Object to the processing of your personal data: this right entitles you to request that Ascential no longer processes your personal data.
+Object to the processing of your personal data: this right entitles you to request that DeHavilland no longer processes your personal data.

 - Request the erasure of your personal data: this right entitles you to request the erasure of your personal data, including where such personal data would no longer be necessary to achieve the purposes.

-- Request the restriction of the processing of your personal data: this right entitles you to request that Ascential only processes your personal data in limited circumstances, including with your consent.
+- Request the restriction of the processing of your personal data: this right entitles you to request that DeHavilland only processes your personal data in limited circumstances, including with your consent.

-- Request portability of your personal data: this right entitles you to receive a copy (in a structured, commonly used and machine-readable format) of personal data that you have provided to Ascential, or request Ascential to transmit such personal data to another data controller.
+- Request portability of your personal data: this right entitles you to receive a copy (in a structured, commonly used and machine-readable format) of personal data that you have provided to DeHavilland, or request DeHavilland to transmit such personal data to another data controller.

 - Request not to be subject to any decision that significantly affects you being taken by automated processing, including profiling.